otrv4/otrv4/otrv4.md

   Any participant of an OTR conversation may forge an AKE with another participant as long as they have their profile.
 This function will take the user profile and the secret long term key of one participant, and the user profile of the other.
 It will return an AKE transcript between the two parties.
   The participant's private key is required since it is used to authenticate the key exchange, but the resulting transcript is created in such a way that a cryptographic expert cannot identify which profile owner authenticated the conversation.

 Show MAC Key
   This function takes a chain key and a message key number and shows the MAC key associated with those two values.
-For example, if the message key number is 3, the message key is ratcheted 3 times, and the third MAC key is returned.
-'Show MAC key' may be used with the ReMAC message in the case where a chain key has been compromised by an attacker and the attacker wishes to forge messages.
+For example, if the message key number is 3, the chain key is ratcheted 3 times, and the third MAC key is derived and returned.
+'Show MAC key' may be used with the ReMAC Message function below in the case where a chain key has been compromised by an attacker and the attacker wishes to forge messages.

 ReMAC Message
-  Make a new OTR Data Message, with the given pieces (the data part is already encrypted).
-MAC it with the given MAC key.
+  This will make a new OTR Data Message with a given MAC key and an original OTR message.
+The user's message in the OTR message is already encrypted.
+A new MAC tag will be generated and replaced for the message.
 An attacker may use this function to forge messages with a compromised MAC key.

 Forge Entire Transcript
   The Forge Entire Transcript function will allow one participant to completely